sromelrey/task-master/TICKETS.md

 - **Optimizations:**
   - **`React.memo`**
     - Wraps `TaskColumn` in `React.memo` so it only re-renders when its props (e.g., column title, list of tasks, column-specific handlers) change.
-    - Especially useful when there are multiple columns; changing one column’s tasks shouldn’t re-render all others unnecessarily.
+    - Especially useful when there are multiple columns; changing one column's tasks shouldn't re-render all others unnecessarily.

+  - **`useMemo`**
+    - Used in `TaskBoard` parent to memoize filtered task arrays per status before passing to `TaskColumn`

   - Receives memoized task arrays (from `TaskBoard`'s `useMemo`) and functions (from `useCallback`) to keep prop references stable.